jessp01/jam/README.md

 # make install
 ```

-See "elasticsearch->INI settings" for the relevant directives.
+See [elasticsearch->INI settings] (https://github.com/jessp01/jam#ini-settings) for the relevant directives.

 All available backends are under the storage dir, config and build instructions are the same for all.